zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

 ## **STEP 6**: Audit Vault - Access Rights and User Activity on Sensitive Data

 1. In this lab you will use the results from a Database Security Assessment Tool (DBSAT) collection job to identify the sensitive data with the pluggable database `pdb1`.
-So, the first step is to complete the Database Security Assessment Tool (DBSAT) lab (For more details, please refer to [Oracle DB Security Baseline Workshop](...)).
+So, the first step is to complete the Database Security Assessment Tool (DBSAT) lab (For more details, please refer to the `Oracle DB Security Baseline Workshop`).

 2. Grant Privilege to Import Sensitive Data<br>
 Before we begin the lab, you must use the Linux terminal to connect to Audit Vault and grant the sensitive role to the admin user `AVADMIN`: